BobaBoard/boba-docs/docs/engineering/Testing/ui-tests.md

 title: UI Tests with Jest and Storybook
 ---

 This guide will cover how to write tests for the bobaboard-ui codebase.
+It assumes that you have some familiarity with Bobaboard as a user of the site, have taken at least a brief look at the file structure of the [bobaboard-ui codebase](https://github.com/essential-randomness/bobaboard-ui), and have a basic understanding of javascript, [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html), and React components and props.
+If you would like to brush up on React, the React docs offer a number of great [resources for learning](https://reactjs.org/docs/getting-started.html#learn-react).

 ## Tools

-We will use the following tools:
+We will use the following tools.
+We will explain more about each of them as we go, but here are links to all the docs in one place so they're easy to find:

 - [Jest](https://jestjs.io/) - Sets up the basic structure of our tests and lets us `expect` a thing `.to` match some other thing or condition.
 - [jest-dom](https://github.com/testing-library/jest-dom) - Extends Jest and gives us more useful `.to...` matchers.